geekix/puppet-centreon_register/README.md

 ## Description

 This module permit to register a host to centreon (https://www.centreon.com) server by using REST API.
-The main idea is when a I deploy a new host with puppet, I want to automatically add this host to monitoring with a default host template.
+The main idea is when a I deploy a new host with puppet, I want to automatically add this host to monitoring with a host template of your choice.

 ## Setup